AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/journey-optimizer-push.md

 ---
-title: Adobe Journey Optimizer push messaging
+title: Create and send push notifications
-description: Learn how to create push messages to a mobile app with Platform Mobile SDK and Adobe Journey Optimizer.
+description: Learn how to create push notifications to a mobile app with Platform Mobile SDK and Adobe Journey Optimizer.
 solution: Data Collection,Journey Optimizer
 feature-set: Journey Optimizer
 feature: Push
 hide: yes
 ---
-# Journey Optimizer push messaging
+# Create and send push notifications

-Learn how to create push messages for mobile apps with Experience Platform Mobile SDK and Journey Optimizer.
+Learn how to create push notifications for mobile apps with Experience Platform Mobile SDK and Journey Optimizer.

 Journey Optimizer allows you to create journeys and send messages to targeted audiences.
 Before you send push notifications with Journey Optimizer, you must ensure that the proper configurations and integrations are in place.
 To understand the Push Notifications data flow in  Journey Optimizer, refer to the [documentation](https://experienceleague.adobe.com/docs/journey-optimizer/using/configuration/configuration-message/push-config/push-gs.html).